Providing support, education and connection to students, faculty and staff caring for children from birth to age five.

 Learn at Lunch Seminar Series

-Learn at Lunch Seminars are held approximately three to four times per semester and cover a range of topics relevant to new and expecting parents including nutrition for expecting and breastfeeding mothers, planning for childbirth, initiating breastfeeding, tips for maintaining a breastfeeding and pumping schedule after returning to work or class, and more!
+Learn at Lunch Seminars are held approximately one to two times per semester and cover a range of topics relevant to new and expecting parents including nutrition for expecting and breastfeeding mothers, planning for childbirth, child development, parenting styles, tips for maintaining a breastfeeding and pumping schedule after returning to work or class, and more!

 Seminar schedules are posted at the beginning of each semester.
-To be sure you are notified of upcoming Learn at Lunch Seminars, subscribe to our newsletter using the link at the top right corner of this page!Fall 2013 Learn at Lunch Seminar Series Schedule
+To be sure you are notified of upcoming Learn at Lunch Seminars, subscribe to the Healthy Carolina Newsletter below.

 Nursing Mothers Lounges on Campus